“Sit up straight!”

 Stand up tall with your entire back against the wall.
 Your feet will be hip-width apart and about a foot in front of the wall.
 Place the backs of your arms against the wall with your elbows bent at 90 degrees (like a field goal sign in football).
 Slowly slide your arms up overhead while keeping your arms and back in constant contact with the wall.
 Slide them back down and then complete the prescribed number of reps.
 If you can’t do all the reps at once, break them down into smaller sets.

 Improving your posture is so important for overall health, especially if you spend most of your day sitting.
-That’s why I want you to really succeed with this challenge!
+That’s why I want you to really succeed with this 30 day back challenge!
 The full 4 weeks of exercises are just a click away, so let’s get started!